Bread Pudding with Caramel Sauce

 I ran into a lot of troubles using the dry caramel method, where you simply put sugar in a pan, heat it, and let it caramelize.
 For whatever reason, mine would not caramelize evenly, and I’d end up with some granules that hadn’t melted and other ones that were burned.

-The wet method, which I detail in the recipe card below, has you add a little water along with the sugar in the saucepan.
+The wet method, which I detail here, has you add a little water along with the sugar.
 This way, the sugar dissolves into the water, but the water evaporates as the sugar begins boiling.

 To me, this was more manageable.